Rancho Rincón de los Esteros

-Rancho Rincón de los Esteros was a 6353 acre Mexican land grant in present-day Santa Clara County, California.
+Rancho Rincón de los Esteros was a 6353 acre Mexican land grant in present-day Santa Clara County, California, United States.

 It was given by Governor Juan Bautista Alvarado in 1838 to Ignacio Alviso.
-The name means Estuaries Corner or Estuaries Bend.
+The name means Estuaries Corner or Estuaries Bend, in reference to the local estuaries.

-The rancho was located within the present day Santa Clara County, on the southern shore of San Francisco Bay between the Guadalupe River and Coyote Creek outflows into the Bay.
+The ranch was located within the present day Santa Clara County, on the southern shore of San Francisco Bay between the Guadalupe River and Coyote Creek outflows.

 History

 Ignacio Alviso (1772 - 1848), the son of Domingo Alviso, one of the members of the De Anza Expedition, was a soldier at the San Francisco Presidio, and retired in 1838.
-The city of Alviso was named for Ignacio.
+The city of Alviso was named after Ignacio.